Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 What time of year is best to travel to Oregon?

-The summer months of June-September are the best time to go to Oregon.
+The summer months of June through September are the best time to go to Oregon.
 Summer experiences its hottest and driest weather, meaning no attractions are off-limits and no roads are closed due to snow and ice.

 Thanks for reading my complete guide on the best time to visit Portland!
-Be sure to also check out our where to stay in Portland guide for the best travel planning tips.
+Be sure to also check out our guide on where to stay in Portland for the best travel planning tips.